-See the APA Publication Manual (Section 10.12, pp. 342-347) for other forms of audiovisual media.
+See the APA Publication Manual (Section 10.12, pp. 342-347) for information about citing other forms of audiovisual media.

-H. Electronic Media
+M. Electronic Media

 Electronic publishing has greatly increased access to all types of sources online.
 The APA Publication Manual includes basic guidelines and rules for providing publication data for electronic sources and examples of reference entries for electronic sources in the individual sections on different types of sources (books, articles, etc.) (Section 10.15, pp. 348-352).